wkumari/draft-wkumari-dnsop-hammer/README.md

    If the HAMMER FQDN has already been fetched or provisioned) then nothing is done.

-   If the HAMMER FQDN has not yet been fetched and the TTL is less then the HAMMER_TIME, the HAMMER resolver starts a resolution for the queried FQDN in order to fill the cache, just as if the TTL had expired.
-During this cache fill operation the resolver continues to
+   If the HAMMER FQDN has not yet been fetched and the TTL is less than the HAMMER_TIME, the HAMMER resolver starts a resolution for the queried FQDN in order to fill the cache, just as if the TTL had expired.
+During this cache fill operation the resolver continues to respond from cache (until the TTL expires).

-Kumari, et al.           Expires January 5, 2015                [Page 6]

-Internet-Draft                   hammer                        July 2014

-   respond from cache (until the TTL expires).
 When the cache fill query completes, the new response replaces the existing cached information.
 This ensures the cache has fresh data for subsequent